 If you aren’t sure why you’ve been taken back to prison or if you have any other problems, get specialist advice.

-Further, they may infringe an offender’s Human Rights and the most typical is there right to a private and family life pursuant to Article 8 (1) ECHR.
+Further, they may infringe an offender’s Human Rights and the most typical is their right to a private and family life pursuant to Article 8 (1) ECHR.
 The State is entitled to interfere with Article 8 rights in accordance with Article 8(2), so long as it is in pursuance of legitimate aims, but only if reasonable and proportionate to those aims.